 Opinion-formers are the influencers.

-Day-in-day-out the team here at Polkadot PR works tirelessly towards building and maintaining relationships with the key influencers that can make or break our clients’ brands and businesses.
+Day-in-day-out the team here at Polkadot Communications works tirelessly towards building and maintaining relationships with the key influencers that can make or break our clients’ brands and businesses.

 But why are they so important?